Against (album): Reception

+Against has received mixed-to-positive reviews since it was released.
+AllMusic gave the album 3 stars out of 5 and said that "there are enough flashes of the old Sepultura brilliance to suggest that great things are still to come".
+The album received a very positive response from Chronicles of Chaos, who said, "The new LP focuses on and showcases the real power of Sepultura, managing to reinvent themselves once again with this LP, but still stay so close to Sepultura's trademark sound."

 Legacy

-Songs like "Choke", "Boycott" and the title track were still being played live during Machine Messiah era (2017–2018).
+"Choke", "Boycott" and the title track were still being played live during the Machine Messiah era (2017–2018).

-In 2019, many years after the album release, singer Derrick Green stated "I feel so proud and happy about it, because it has affected so many people that I didn't realise (back then).
+In 2019, singer Derrick Green stated, "I feel so proud and happy about it, because it has affected so many people that I didn't realise (back then).
 At the time when we were playing the shows, people had just gotten into the changes of the band, but so many people have great stories from their first time hearing this album.
 So I really feel it now when we play these songs, how excited people get, you know?
 It's great to see that the evolution of people having time to 'ingest' all the changes and everything.
 It's such an important album for keeping the band together.